 The Remuneration Committee, which meets as required, but at least three times a year, has responsibility for making recommendations to the Board on the compensation of senior executives and determining, within agreed terms of reference, the specific remuneration packages for each of the Executive Directors.
 It also supervises the Company’s share incentive schemes and sets performance conditions for share options granted under the schemes.

 A summary of the work of the Remuneration Committee undertaken in the year ended 31 December 2018 is set out on pages 29-31 of the Company’s 2018 Annual Report.

 The terms of reference of the above Committees are set out in the Corporate Governance section of the Company’s website.

 The Company places a high priority on regular communications with its various stakeholder groups and aims to ensure that all communications concerning the Company’s activities are clear, fair and accurate.
-The Company’s website is regularly updated and users can register to be alerted when announcements or details of presentations and events are posted onto the website.
+The Company’s website is regularly updated.

 The Company’s financial reports, including the 2018 Annual Report, can be found in the Shareholder Reports section of the Company’s website.
 Notices of General Meetings of the Company can be found in the Shareholder Meetings section of the Company’s website.

 The results of voting on all resolutions in future general meetings will be posted to the Company’s website, including any actions to be taken as a result of resolutions for which votes against have been received from at least 20 per cent of independent shareholders.

 Date on which this information was last reviewed: 30 October 2019